tres-framework/docs/routing.md

 ## Introduction

-The Tres routing system is always bundled with Tres Framework.
-It is however a stand-alone package, which means that it can be used without the framework.
+The Tres routing system will always be bundled with Tres Framework.
+However, it's written in a certain way that it can be used without the framework.

 A router generally forwards you to something.
 In this case, we take the URI, match it with a list and do something based on that.
 What you want to do with the routes is up to you.